rose-driscoll/methylation-analysis/README.md

-# Methylation analysis pipeline and scripts for the MethylNads project
+# Bisulfite amplicon sequencing methylation analysis pipeline and scripts

 ### Rose Driscoll, Cynthia O'Rourke, Josh Faber-Hammond, Pete Hurd, and Suzy Renn

+Corresponding author: <renns@reed.edu>

 ## Background

-This repository contains the data processing pipelines and a few custom scripts associated with the MethylNads project [manuscript title to be added]
+This repository contains the data processing pipelines and custom scripts associated with the submitted manuscript "Epigenetic regulation of gonadal and brain aromatase expression in a cichlid fish with environmental sex determination" (Driscoll *et al* 2019).

 ## Data

-The raw data for this project is available from GEO [accession information to be added]
+The raw data for this project is available from GEO [accession information to be added when available]

-A metadata file (`metadata.txt`) with information about each of the samples is provided in this repository.

 The analysis pipelines require *in silico* bisulfite converted reference amplicon sequences; these are provided in the `reference_sequences` directory.

+Processed data files for the samples used in the statistical analysis for Driscoll *et al* 2019 are provided in the `statistical-analysis` directory (described below).

-## Scripts
+## Data processing scripts

-The data was analyzed in two different ways; both pipelines are supplied in this repository and described below.
+The sequence data was analyzed in two different ways; both pipelines are supplied in this repository and described below.

 ### Percent methylation analysis pipeline